ibm-cloud-docs/codeengine/deploy-job.md

    </tr>
    <tr>
    <td><code>--image</code></td>
-   <td>The name of the image used for this job.
+   <td>The name of the image that is used for runs of the job.
 This value is required.
-For images in [Docker Hub](https://hub.docker.com/), you can specify the image with `NAMESPACE/REPOSITORY`.
-For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.</td>
+The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
+If `TAG` is not specified, the default is `latest`.
+For images in [Docker Hub](https://hub.docker.com/), you can specify the image with `NAMESPACE/REPOSITORY`, as the default for `Registry` is `docker.io`.
+For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`. </td>
    </tr>
    <tr>
    <td><code>--name</code></td>
    <td>The name of the job.
 Use a name that is unique within the project.
 This value is required.
      <ul>
-	   <li>The name must begin with a lowercase letter.</li>
-	   <li>The name must end with a lowercase alphanumeric character.</li>
+	   <li>The name must begin and end with a lowercase alphanumeric character.</li>
-	   <li>The name must be 53 characters or fewer and can contain letters, numbers, periods (.), and hyphens (-).</li>
+	   <li>The name must be 63 characters or fewer and can contain lowercase letters, numbers, and hyphens (-).</li>
      </ul>
    </td>
    </tr>